godotengine/godot-demo-projects/compute/heightmap/README.md

 the CPU and GPU respectively.

 For smaller noise textures, the CPU will often be faster, but the larger the gains are by using the GPU.
-On a PC with a NVIDIA GeForce RTX 3060 and 11th-generation Intel Core i7 processor, the compute shader was tested to be faster for textures 1024×1024 and larger.
+On a PC with an NVIDIA GeForce RTX 3060 and 11th-generation Intel Core i7 processor, the compute shader was tested to be faster for textures 1024×1024 and larger.